Webinar software: a comparison of the best webinar platforms

 Demio: All-in-one webinar provider for businesses

-What makes Demio stand out is not only its high-definition live-streaming quality, but also its in-depth analytics, to check at which stage attendees joined or left a webinar – a flexible option designed to improve marketing efforts.
+What makes Demio stand out is not only its high-definition live-streaming quality, but also its in-depth analytics, which allow you to check when attendees join or leave a webinar.

 ✔ Browser-based and attendance in just one click ✘ Branding function available only in more expensive package